Michael

 said elements project.
 The support walls may conveniently be

 arranged in a cruciform configuration.
-For ease of manufacture the
+For ease of manufacture

-and an intermediate support wall projecting perpendicularly from
+walls and an intermediate support wall projecting

-intermediate wall.
+parallel to the intermediate wall.

 According to a second aspect, the invention further proposes a